uber-go/gopatch/README.md

 # Similar Projects

+- [rf] is a refactoring tool with a custom DSL
 - [gofmt rewrite rules] support simple transformations on expressions
 - [eg] supports basic example-based refactoring
 - [Coccinelle] is a tool for C from which gopatch takes inspiration heavily